tarunsachdeva/blog/projects.md

 title: Playground
 ---

-This is a my playground.
-A collection of projects, often centered around learning what a new technology is capable of doing.
+This is my playground - a collection of software projects I'm always tinkering with.
+These projects are often centered around learning new open source libraries, developer and creative tools.
 I always try to build complete products to really test the end to end capabilities of a technology.
-The themes I come back to often are creativity, storytelling, education and productivity, and are mostly software projects, for now.
+The themes I come back to often are creativity, storytelling, education and productivity.